Skip to content

 Last updated:

 When glass breaks, it does not shatter randomly.
-The fracture front travels outward from the impact point at velocities of up to several hundred metres per second, and as it does, it leaves a record in the glass itself: crack paths, microscopic surface features, and fragment shapes that encode the direction of force, the location and sequence of impacts, and sometimes the velocity and nature of the impacting object.
-The forensic analyst's task is to read that record accurately enough to support a reconstruction opinion that will withstand cross-examination.
+The fracture front travels outward from the impact point at velocities of up to several hundred metres per second, leaving a record in crack paths, microscopic surface features, and fragment shapes that encode the direction of force, the sequence of impacts, and sometimes the velocity of the impacting object.
+The forensic analyst's task is to read that record accurately enough to support a reconstruction opinion that can be defended under scrutiny.

 The companion topic in this module covers glass types and manufacture, which establishes why tempered glass shatters into dice rather than radial-concentric patterns, and why laminated windshields retain their fracture geometry in the interlayer.
+That material-science background is in the glass types, properties and manufacture topic.
 This topic focuses on the mechanics of crack propagation and the inference framework the analyst applies to the resulting pattern.
-The comparison casework workflow (RI, density, LA-ICP-MS) is covered in the third topic in this module.
-For bullet-entry physics including projectile velocity, the forensic ballistics subject covers the projectile side; the glass fracture mechanics belong here.
+The comparison casework workflow (RI, density, LA-ICP-MS) is covered in the glass comparison topic.
+For bullet-entry physics including projectile velocity and wound ballistics, the forensic ballistics subject covers the projectile side in the wound ballistics entry, exit and cavitation topic; the glass fracture mechanics belong here.

 Casework from the UK (including the R v.
 Hoey 2007 case in Northern Ireland that raised significant evidentiary debate about glass-fragment transfer), the US (FBI Laboratory casework protocols), Australia (ANZFSS and AFP forensic laboratories), and India (CFSL casework involving road-traffic fatality glass reconstruction) all draw on the same physical principles.
 A working forensic analyst needs to understand those principles, not just their labels.